All Episodes

 Now, does anybody anywhere think that any political candidate anywhere wants sick people to stay sick?

-Is there a political candidate anywhere that wants anybody to stay sick, to get sick, to get Alzheimer's, to have an automobile accident and be paralyzed?
+You need to ask yourself when you hear rot, garbage, drivel, and bilge like this, is there a political candidate anywhere that wants anybody to stay sick, to get sick, to get Alzheimer's, to have an automobile accident and be paralyzed?

 Is there any political candidate that wants this?

-And if your reason and common sense are answering no, well then ask yourself why in the hell is this ad put together?
+And if your reason and common sense are answering no, well, then ask yourself, why in the hell is this ad put together?

 It's time to question the people doing these ads rather than the candidates about whom they're speaking.

-This this is just excrement, folks.
+This is just excrement, folks.

 This is just plain old excrement.

-That would be Rom Emanuel.
+That would be Rom Emmanuel.

 No.

-Because people are gonna make them stop.
+Because people are going to make them stop?

-Yeah, they're gonna make them stop.
+Yeah, they're going to make them stop.

-What about other things like the world getting too hot or spending so much money that there won't be any left when I get older?
+What about other things, like the world getting too hot or spending so much money that there won't be any left when I get older?

 You don't have to worry about that stuff.

-Because you're gonna take care of it.
+Because you're going to take care of it?

-Democratic Congressional Campaign Committee is responsible for the content of this advertising.
+The Democratic Congressional Campaign Committee is responsible for the content of this advertising.

-Um they've trotted out the children.
+So they've trotted out the children.

-Harmless level of we all love the children.
+We all love the children.

 No.

-They're gonna make them stop.
+They're going to make them stop?

 Well, what about other things?